penpot/penpot-docs/technical-guide/configuration.md

 ---
 title: 2.
-Advanced Configuration
+Penpot Configuration
 ---

-# Advanced Configuration #
+# Penpot Configuration #

 This section intends to explain all available configuration options.

-The main and unique approach to configure penpot application is using environment variables.
-All penpot related variables start with `PENPOT_` prefix.
+Penpot is configured using environment variables.
+All variables start with `PENPOT_` prefix.

+Variables are initialized in the `docker-compose.yaml` file, as explained in the Self-hosting guide with [Elestio][1] or [Docker][2].

+Additionally, if you are using the developer environment, you may override their values in the startup scripts, as explained in the [Developer Guide][3].

-**NOTE**: All the examples that have values represent the **default** values, and the examples that do not have values are optional.
+**NOTE**: All the examples that have values represent the **default** values, and the examples that do not have values are optional, and inactive by default.

 ## Common ##

-This section will list all common configuration that affects backend and frontend.
-If you are using the default docker compose, all the environment variables will be available for both frontend and backend at the same time because a single environment file is used:
+This section will list all common configuration between backend and frontend.
-`config.env`.

 There are two types of configuration: options (properties that requieres some value) and flags (that just enables or disables something).
-The `PENPOT_FLAGS` environment variable will have an ordered list of strings using this format:
+All flags are set in a single `PENPOT_FLAGS` environment variable will have an ordered list of strings using this format: `<enable|disable>-<flag-name>`.
-`<enable|disable>-<flag-name>`.

 ### Registration ###